The transport of freshwater through the Fram Strait

 The monthly mean time series of freshwater transport is based on year-round oceanographic mooring data and CTD data collected on a section across Fram Strait at at 79·N (from 1997 to 2002) and later on at 78°50'N (from 2002 to present).
 The moorings from the East Greenland Current in Fram Strait are recovered once per year during the annual Fram Strait cruise by the Norwegian Polar Institute.
 The cruise typically takes place in August–September when the sea ice concentration and extent is at its minimum.

 The mooring data delivers high-resolution salinity and velocities from instrumentation at fixed depths varying between 50 m and 2500 m.
 SBE37 Microcats provide salinity each 15 minutes, while current meters (Aanderaa RCM8, RCM9, RCM11, Seaguards, or RDI 300kHz ADCPs) provide velocity data typically each hour.
 Further details, for example on how data gaps in velocity and salinity have been dealt with, are available in de Steur et al., 2018.
 The CTD data is included in the calculation in order to obtain realistic stratification in the vertical between mooring instruments.
 The freshwater transport is determined relative to a reference salinity of 34.9 and is integrated between the surface and the 34.9 isohaline.
 The standard deviation is 784 km3/year.
 The transport is determined across the East Greenland Current between 6.5°W and 0°W between 1997 and 2003, and between 8°W and 0°W from 2003 onward.
 Expanding the array up to 8°W allowed for a much better coverage of the outflow and delivers the best possible estimate at present.
 It still implies, however, that we do not cover all of the broad east Greenland shelf (west of the 8°W) and hence the freshwater transport may be underestimated.
+For example, CTD data in September show that there may be extra fresh water transport on the shelf - between 400 to 1000 km3 per year.
 At present, we are looking for opportunities to add more instrumentation and novel technology to the Fram Strait mooring array to fill those data gaps.

 The WOCE protocol documents and Sea-Bird Electronics application note provide detailed descriptions of the procedures for collecting and calibrating hydrographic data which are followed during annual Fram Strait cruises.
 CTD data collected during annual cruises are used to check the quality of data collected by moored instruments.
 The Sea-Bird SBE37 Microcats from the ocean moorings are send to Sea-Bird each year for calibration.